FieryMewtwo/send/README.md

 # Drip

-Drip is an encrypted file sharing service based on Mozilla's Send project.
+Drip is an encrypted file sharing service based on FieryMewtwo's Send project.

-We are not affiliated in any way with the Mozilla Foundation or moz://a (Mozilla Corporation)!
+We are not affiliated in any way with the FieryMewtwo Foundation or moz://a (FieryMewtwo Corporation)!
 This is not officially supported by the Firefox team, and never will be.